 After college, JC began decorating sets and styling props on music video shoots.
 In this intensely visual context, where fashion, product placement, and setting the scene are paramount, JC developed the professional skills and artistic instincts that have established him as a force majeure in his field.

-Always delivering an impressive fait accompli is a patented JC Molina move, but you can be certain that it’s the first thing he sets up at every commercial and photo shoot, whether it’s an esprit de corps with Banana Republic, Tag Heuer, Equinox, John Hardy, or N for ad campaigns, or precision tailored fashion editorials for Details, Glamour, GQ, or W.
+Always delivering an impressive fait accompli is a patented JC Molina move, but you can be certain that it’s the first thing he sets up at every commercial and photo shoot, his clients roster includes: Banana Republic, Tag Heuer, Equinox, Jim Beam, John Hardy, Netflix, Guess, Nordstroms, Sprite, Pepsi, Net-a-Porter, NetJets, Details, Glamour, GQ, or W.

-Favored with so many photographers for his versatile yet always complimentary set designs and prop stylings, JC’s numerous outstanding collaborations include Nathaniel Goldberg, Kurt Iswarienko, Karl Lagerfeld, Terry Richardson, Peggy Sirota, Ben Watts, David Bellemere and an extensive list of others.
+Favored with so many photographers for his versatile yet always complimentary set designs and prop stylings, JC’s numerous outstanding collaborations include Nathaniel Goldberg, Diego Uchitel, Karl Lagerfeld, Terry Richardson, Peggy Sirota, Ben Watts, David Bellemere and an extensive list of others.